nus-cs2103-AY2425S1/ip/docs/README.md

    [D] [ ] IP (by: Sep 20 2024, 4:00 PM)
  Now you have 2 tasks in the list
 ```
+> [!NOTE]
+> After a task is deleted, the remaining tasks will be automatically renumbered.<br>
+> E.g: task list has 3 tasks with index 1, 2, 3, after deleting task 2, old task 3 will be come new task 2.

 ### 9. View all the task